r-barnes/dggridR/README.md

              There is also an LGPL licensing option which I have chosen not to use.

-All code and documentation not otherwise mentioned above (essentially anything outside the `src/` directory of this package) is released under an MIT (Expat) license, available in the LICENSE file.
+This package, and all code and documentation not otherwise mentioned above (essentially anything outside the `src/` directory of this package) are released under the MIT (Expat) license, as stated in the `LICENSE` file.
+The `LICENCE` file exists for use with CRAN.